 Company-Owned Devices: Don’t be fooled into thinking company-owned devices are more safe.
 There is a huge risk in an employee connecting a company device to an unsecured WiFi network and then doing something seemingly simple like shopping online, accessing social media, or downloading personal email and then connecting to company IT applications, servers, and other resources.
 Ransomware can spread indiscriminately to any device with similar vulnerabilities.

-8 Security Tips for BYOD or Remote Workers
+8 Security Tips for Remote Workers

 - When possible, tether your mobile device to your smart phone rather than use public WiFi.